Expertise

 • Recommend relevant EDI tools

-Such sensitivity to EDI and SGBA is thus contingent on the adoption of concrete strategies for generating new knowledge and developing innovative interventions that directly address clinical, population, organizational, and structural challenges with and for the populations involved.
-Source: A guide to Applying an Equity, Diversity, and Inclusion (EDI) Approach with Sensitivity
+Sensitivity to EDI and GBA is thus dependent on the adoption of concrete strategies for knowledge generation and the development of innovative interventions that address clinical, population, organizational and structural challenges, with and for the populations concerned.

 Key questions on sex and gender